 On February 17, 2017, several employees ("Lucas Plaintiffs") of KapStone Charleston Kraft, LLC filed a lawsuit in South Carolina alleging that they had been seriously burned when they opened a hinged closure and a hot tar-like material spilled out.
 Among other claims, the Lucas Plaintiffs allege that Sypris Technologies designed and manufactured the closure, that the closure was defective and that those defects had caused or contributed to their injuries.
 Sypris Technologies' motion to dismiss for lack of jurisdiction was denied on February 28, 2020.
 On November 21, 2022, the Company received a demand for settlement presented by the Lucas Plaintiffs, which was rejected.
-The Company is continuing to vigorously defend the matter, regards these allegations to be without merit and any potential damages to be undeterminable.
+The trial has been set for May 20, 2024.
+The Company is continuing to vigorously defend the matter and believes that it has affirmative defenses and any potential damages to be undeterminable.
 As a result, we are currently unable to estimate a loss or range of loss for this matter at this time.
 The Company's general liability insurer has accepted the defense costs.

 In order to reduce manufacturing lead times, the Company enters into agreements with certain suppliers to produce inventory based on the Company's requirements.
 A significant portion of the Company's purchase commitments arising from these agreements consists of firm and non-cancelable commitments.
-These purchase commitments totaled \$56,765,000 as of July 2, 2023, of which \$36,490,000 is due in 2023, \$19,715,000 is due in 2024 and \$560,000 is due in 2025.
+These purchase commitments totaled \$41,758,000 as of October 1, 2023, of which \$16,455,000 is due in 2023, \$23,810,000 is due in 2024 and \$1,493,000 is due in 2025.